-A classic game that can be played for a lifetime, Rummy exists in many versions and regional variations.
+Rummy is classic game that can be played for a lifetime.
+It exists in many regional variations, such as gin rummy, manipulation rummy, three-handed gin rummy, canasta, and so on.
 These rules are for the classic version of the game.
 If you are playing with those who have played the game before you start, be sure that you are playing by the same rules.

 - The object of the game is to play all of one's cards either in runs of the same suit or in groups of three or four of a kind.

 - A turn consists of taking either the top card of the discard pile or the top card of the draw pile.

 - If the player wishes to, he can play down one or more sets of cards before he discards.

 - When a player is able to play down all of the cards in their hand, they "go out," but they are not necessarily the winner of the hand.

 - The winner is determining by counting the value of the cards played down and subtracting the value of the cards left in the hand if any.